 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 As a result, all of the markets that the Company operates in were subject to stay-at-home orders, and the majority of its properties were temporarily closed in part or completely.
 Following staggered reopenings during 2020, all Centers have been open and operating since October 7, 2020.
-As of the date of this Quarterly Report on Form 10-Q, governmentimposed capacity restrictions resulting from COVID-19 have been essentially eliminated across the Company's markets.
-Although overall fundamentals at the Centers continued to improve during 2021 and into the first quarter of 2022, the Company expects that the COVID-19 pandemic, including the emergence of new variants, will continue to negatively impact its results for the remainder of 2022 due, in part, to reduced occupancy relative to pre-COVID levels and additional Anchor closures, among other factors.
+As of the date of this Quarterly Report on Form 10-Q, government-imposed capacity restrictions resulting from COVID-19 have been essentially eliminated across the Company's markets.
+Although overall fundamentals at the Centers continued to improve during 2021 and into the first half of 2022, the Company expects that its results will continue to be negatively impacted for the remainder of 2022 due, in part, to the continued impact of the COVID-19 pandemic, which has resulted in reduced occupancy relative to pre-COVID levels and additional Anchor closures, among other factors.

-The Company declared a cash dividend of \$0.15 per share of its common stock for each quarter in the year ended December 31, 2021.
-On January 27, 2022, the Company declared a first quarter cash dividend of \$0.15 per share of its common stock, which was paid on March 3, 2022 to stockholders of record on February 18, 2022.
-On May 9, 2022, the Company declared a second quarter cash dividend of \$0.15 per share of its common stock, which was paid on March 3, 2022 to stockholders of paid on June 3, 2022 to stockholders of record on May 20, 2022.
+The Company declared a cash dividend of \$0.15 per share of its common stock for each quarter in the year ended December 31, 2021 and for the first and second quarters of 2022.
+On July 20, 2022, the Company declared a third quarter cash dividend of \$0.15 per share of its common stock, which will be paid on September 8, 2022 to stockholders of record on August 19, 2022.
 The dividend amount will be reviewed by the Board on a quarterly basis.

-In connection with the commencement of separate "at the market" offering programs, on each of February 1, 2021 and March 26, 2021, which are referred to as the "February 2021 ATM Program" and the "March 2021 ATM Program," respectively, and collectively as the "ATM Programs," the Company entered into separate equity distribution agreements with certain sales agents pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$500 million under each of the February 2021 ATM Program and the March 2021 ATM Program, or a total of \$1 billion under the ATM Program.
+In connection with the commencement of separate "at the market" offering programs, on each of February 1, 2021 and March 26, 2021, which are referred to as the "February 2021 ATM Program" and the "March 2021 ATM Program," respectively, and collectively as the "ATM Programs," the Company entered into separate equity distribution agreements with certain sales agents pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$500 million under each of the February 2021 ATM Program and the March 2021 ATM Program, or a total of \$1 billion under the ATM Programs.
+As of June 30, 2022, the Company had approximately \$151.7 million of gross sales of its common stock available under the March 2021 ATM Program.
 The February 2021 ATM Program was fully utilized as of June 30, 2021 and is no longer active.